Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Results

 \section{Results}

-The vortical structures that develop on the wake of the set of disks are shown in Fig.~\ref{fig:vortices}.
-Note that, in the vicinity of the array of disks, several von Karman vortex streets develop and interact with each other, while further downstream these vortices start to blend together into bigger swirling patterns.
+The vortical structures that develop in the wake of the disks are shown in Fig.~\ref{fig:vortices}.
+Note that in the vicinity of the disks, several von Karman vortex streets \citep{Pope2000,kundu2024fluid} (a repeating pattern of swirling vortices) develop and interact with each other, while further downstream these vortices start to blend together into bigger swirling patterns.
 As expected, the size of the vortices increases with the disk radius, with larger disks producing larger vortices.
 An increase in the Reynolds number leads to higher velocities and stronger vortex interactions in the array wake.
-This behaviour, where small structures merge into larger ones, is characteristic of how turbulence works in two-dimensional flows.
+This behavior, where small structures merge into larger ones, is characteristic of turbulence in 2D flows.

-Spatio-temporal energy and enstrophy averages calculated downstream of the set of disks are shown in Fig.~\ref{fig:EZ_radio} as a function of the disks' radius.
-In this simulation, $u_{max}$ decreases as $R$ increases, since the Reynolds number and viscosity remain constant.
-For this reason, to compare results for the time average, we choose the same time period after the vortex street is fully developed in the domain.
-Note that both magnitudes decrease with increasing disk size, but increase with the number of disks.
-Increasing the radius of the disks (while keeping the number fixed), leads to a blockage effect, thus reducing the available space for the fluid to accelerate.
-This causes a reduction in velocity fluctuations and, consequently, leads to lower kinetic energy.
+Spatio-temporal energy and enstrophy averages calculated downstream of the disks are shown in Fig.~(\ref{fig:EZ_radio}) as a function of the radius of the disks.
+In these simulations, $u_{\max}$ decreases as $R$ increases, because the Reynolds number and viscosity remain constant.
+For this reason, to compare results for the time averages, we choose the same time duration after the vortex street is fully developed in the domain.

+Both the energy and enstrophy decrease with increasing disk size, but increase with the number of disks.
+Increasing the radius of the disks (while keeping the number fixed) leads to a blockage effect, thus reducing the available space for the fluid to accelerate.
+This causes a reduction in the velocity fluctuations and, consequently, leads to lower kinetic energy.
 Additionally, the blockage suppresses vortex shedding, resulting in a net decrease in small-scale vorticity.
 In contrast, increasing the number of disks (while keeping the radius fixed) generates more vortex wakes that interact, therefore facilitating fine-scale mixing and vortex merging, which in turn increases both the kinetic energy and the enstrophy.
 These differences are larger for smaller disk radii.